 - Master your inner critic.

 - Dial up your worthy-o-meter.
 When you are a 10 on the worthy-o-meter scale, you won’t be comparing yourself to others.
 When you feel your worthy-o-meter slide down below a 10, dial it back up.
-Say out loud, ‘I’m worthy of all the love, health, abundance, happiness and joy in the world’.
-Feel it with every cell in your body and every fibre of your being and don’t stop saying it until you 100% feel it.
-You can also do my worthiness meditation or a self worth tapping session to help you dial it right up.
+Say out loud, ‘I’m worthy of all the love, health, abundance, happiness, and joy in the world’.
+Feel it with every cell in your body and every fiber of your being and don’t stop saying it until you 100% feel it.
+You can also do any of my Mastering Your Mean Girl Meditations or a self-worth tapping session to help you dial it right up.

 - Tell yourself, ‘there is always enough to go around’ because there always is in ALL WAYS.

 - Stay in your own lane.
 Put your blinkers on and run your own race.
 Remember, no one is the same as you, and no one has the same skills, experiences and circumstances as you, so quit comparing and stay in your own lane.

 - Remove your triggers.
 Whatever triggers you to compare yourself to others, remove it from your life.
 Do a social media, magazine, or movie detox.
 Remove yourself from the triggers so you can heal the wound.
 This isn’t about avoiding or suppressing the triggers so you don’t get triggered (this is not spiritual bypassing).
 Instead, it’s about giving yourself some space to heal.
 Think of it like this… imagine you fell over and cut your knee open.
 If you keep picking at the scab it will never heal, but if you give it some time, space, leave it the heck alone and allow it to heal… it will.
 So don’t keep picking your scab.
 Remove yourself from the triggers for the time being, until you feel full within yourself, then you can go back to those things.